Are you looking for flexible benefit examples? If yes, you came to the right place.

 Income protection insurance is a type of insurance that provides financial assistance to employees who are unable to work due to illness or injury.
 It helps them cover their living expenses and medical bills.
 It is beneficial for employees who work in hazardous occupations.

-This insurance policy pays a certain percentage of the employee’s salary to them when they are unable to work.
+This insurance policy pays a certain percentage of the employee’s salary when they cannot work.
 The benefit period and the amount of income replacement can vary.
-Some income protection insurance policies provide employees with half of their salary, while others provide two-thirds of the salary.
+Some income protection insurance policies give employees half of their salary, while others provide two-thirds.

 Employees must wait to receive the benefit payments, known as the waiting period.
 The waiting period ranges anywhere from four weeks to two years.
 The benefit payments are paid monthly.

-Some employers offer short-term insurance policy, which covers employees for a shorter period of up to two years.
+Some employers offer short-term insurance policies that cover employees for a shorter period of up to two years.
 These policies are less expensive than long-term policies.
 Long-term income protection insurance provides employees with financial assistance for a more extended period until they return to the job.

 13. Wellness Programs

-Wellness programs help employees to maintain their health and well-being.
+Wellness programs help employees maintain their health and well-being.
 These programs include fitness classes, health screenings, and smoking cessation programs.
-Some employers also offer wellness incentives to their employees.
-These incentives include gift cards, gym memberships, and cash bonuses.
+Some employers also offer wellness incentives to their employees, such as gift cards, gym memberships, and cash bonuses.

 Employers often offer wellness programs to their employees so they can save money on healthcare costs.
-It also minimizes absenteeism, which saves the company costs and expenses.
-Wellness programs increase employee productivity and morale.
+Wellness programs also minimize absenteeism, which saves the company costs and expenses.
+They increase employee productivity and morale.

-Some employers offer on-site fitness facilities, flexible benefits allowance, and health club membership to their employees.
-These facilities and memberships help employees to stay fit and healthy.
+Some employers offer on-site fitness facilities, flexible benefits allowances, and health club memberships to their employees.
+These facilities and memberships help employees stay fit and healthy.
 Smoking cessation programs can also help employees quit smoking, a major health hazard.
 You can also offer transit options, paramedical services, and discounts on health insurance premiums to your employees.

 Conclusion

-Understand how will these benefit you, your employees, and the overall organization.
-Research the downsides associated with the flexible benefits plan you are going to offer, and how you can avoid them to ensure maximum efficiency of the plan.
+Understand how these will benefit you, your employees, and the organization.
+Research the downsides associated with the flexible benefits plan you will offer and how you can avoid them to ensure maximum efficiency.

 If you are new to human resources and are looking to break into an HR role, we recommend taking our HR Certification Courses, where you will learn how to build your skillset in human resources, build your human resources network, craft an excellent HR resume, and create a successful job search strategy.